Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models

+On the other hand, many studies focus on univariate whole blood demand forecasting rather than a specific blood product, using time series or machine learning models. \cite{frankfurter1974management} develop transfusion forecasting models using ES methods for a blood collection and distribution centre. \cite{fortsch2016reducing} apply various approaches to predict blood demand such as Naïve, MA, ES, and multiplicative Time Series Decomposition (TSD), amongst which a Box-Jenkins (ARMA) approach results in the highest prediction accuracy. \cite{lestari2017forecasting} apply four time series models, MA, WMA, ES and ES with trend, to forecast demand for blood components. \cite{TWUMASI20221258} apply K-Nearest Neighbour regression (KNN), Generalised Regression Neural Network (GRNN), Neural Network Auto-regressive (NNAR), Multi-Layer Perceptron (MLP), Extreme Learning Machine (ELM), and an LSTM network for forecasting and backcasting blood demand to predict future and lost past demand data respectively, by using a rolling-origin procedure.

-Several recent studies take clinically-related indicators into consideration. \cite{drackley2012forecasting} estimate long-term blood demand for Ontario, Canada based on previous transfusions' age and sex-specific patterns.
+Several recent studies include additional features other than demand history for demand forecasting. \cite{drackley2012forecasting} estimate long-term blood demand for Ontario, Canada based on previous transfusions' age and sex-specific patterns.
 They forecast blood supply and demand for Ontario by considering demand and supply patterns, and demographic forecasts, with the assumption of fixed patterns and rates over time. \cite{khaldi2017artificial} apply Artificial Neural Networks (ANNs) to forecast the monthly demand for three blood components, red blood cells (RBCs), platelets and plasma for a case study in Morocco. \cite{guan2017big} propose an optimization ordering strategy in which they forecast the platelet demand for several days into the future and build an optimal ordering policy based on the predicted demand, concentrating on minimizing the wastage.
-Their main focus is on an optimal ordering policy and they integrate their demand model in the inventory management problem, meaning that they do not try to precisely forecast the platelet demand. \cite{li2020decision} develop a hybrid model consisting of seasonal and trend decomposition using Loess (STL) time series and eXtreme Gradient Boosting (XGBoost) for RBC demand forecasting and incorporate it in an inventory management problem.
+Their main focus is on an optimal ordering policy and they integrate their demand model in the inventory management problem, meaning that they do not try to precisely forecast the platelet demand. \cite{li2021decision} develop a hybrid model consisting of seasonal and trend decomposition using Loess (STL) time series and eXtreme Gradient Boosting (XGBoost) for RBC demand forecasting and incorporate it in an inventory management problem.